nightscout/Trio/README.md

 cd Trio
 ```

-Create an ConfigOverride.xcconfig file that will automate signing of the build targets in Xcode:
+Create a ConfigOverride.xcconfig file that contains your Apple Developer ID (something like `123A4BCDE5`).
+This will automate signing of the build targets in Xcode:

+Copy the command below, and replace `xxxxxxxxxx` by your Apple Developer ID before running the command in Terminal.
 ```
 echo 'DEVELOPER_TEAM = xxxxxxxxxx' > ConfigOverride.xcconfig
 ```

-Modify the Config.xconfig to replace `xxxxxxxxxx` with your Apple Developer ID.
-You can do this from within Xcode, or by using some other text editor.

 Then launch Xcode and build the Trio app:
 ```